LedgerHQ/ragger/_sources/tutorial.rst.txt

 a clickable "return" button on the lower center, which brings back to the previous, welcome screen.

-.. thumbnail:: images/fatstacks_welcome.png
+.. thumbnail:: images/stax_welcome.png
-   :group: fatstack_base_group
+   :group: stax_base_group
    :width: 30%

-.. thumbnail:: images/fatstacks_infos.png
+.. thumbnail:: images/stax_infos.png
-   :group: fatstack_base_group
+   :group: stax_base_group
    :width: 30%

 This layouts has three clickable buttons.
 Basic interaction with them would be